Colorectal Cancer: Tips for Living with a Colostomy

 Liquid and solid products are available to help control odor.
 Some are placed into

 the pouch, while others can be taken internally.
 It may help to empty your pouch often

-Depending on the type of surgery you have, passing of stools may occur at any time.
+Depending on the type of surgery you have, stools may pass at any time.
+Blockage (constipation)

-necessity to keep water in the stools for as long as possible while it passes through
+water to keep the stools hydrated for as long as possible while they pass through

 the colon.
-An occasional dose of a laxative may help keep the waste softer, but check
+An occasional dose of a laxative may help keep stool softer.
+But check

 with your healthcare provider first before taking them.
 Increasing vegetables, fruits,

-Consider becoming a member of a local chapter of the United Ostomy Associations of
+Connect with a local chapter of the United Ostomy Associations of America (UOAA) at

 ostomy.org.
 The UOAA provides education, information, support, and advocacy for people with